 If permitted by IDOT, a six-month extension of the deadline for the expenditure of funds for projects or activities funded through the core program may be considered.
-Such extensions will require an amendment to the upcoming to be approved by the MPO Policy Committee no later than their regularly scheduled June meeting.
+Such extensions will require an amendment to the upcoming UWP to be considered by the Transportation Committee and approved by the MPO Policy Committee no later than their regularly scheduled June meeting.